 array_avg

-The array_avg() function returns the average of all elements in an array.
+The array_avg() function returns the average value of all elements in an array.
 The syntax is as follows:

 array_avg(arr)